m-ke/3dio-website/src/docs/api/1/basic-3d-model.md

 * Multiple floors stacked on top of each other

-**In any of those cases we will send a rejection message as response**
+**In any of those cases you will receive a rejection message as response.**

 **Apartments that don't match the Basic 3d Model Specifications can be ordered by a [Certified Partner of 3d.io](https://www.3d.io.com).**